quantify-os/quantify-scheduler/docs/user_guide.rst

     Several utility instruments are used to control the flow of the experiments.

 `QCoDeS instrument drivers <https://qcodes.github.io/Qcodes/api/generated/qcodes.instrument_drivers.html>`_ are used to represent the physical hardware.
 For the purpose of quantify-scheduler, these instruments are treated as stateless, the desired configurations for an experiment being described by the compiled instructions.
 Because the instruments correspond to physical hardware, there is a significant overhead in querying and configuring these parameters.
 As such, the state of the instruments in the software is intended to track the state of the physical hardware to facilitate lazy configuration and logging purposes.

 Because different physical instruments have different interfaces, a hardware abstraction layer serves to provide a uniform interface.
-This hardware abstraction layer is implemented as the :class:`~quantify_scheduler.instrument_coordinator.InstrumentCoordinator` to which individual InstrumentCoordinatorComponents are added that provide the uniform interface to the individual instruments.
+This hardware abstraction layer is implemented as the :class:`~quantify_scheduler.instrument_coordinator.InstrumentCoordinator` to which individual :class:`InstrumentCoordinatorComponent <quantify_scheduler.instrument_coordinator.components.base.InstrumentCoordinatorComponentBase>`\s are added that provide the uniform interface to the individual instruments.

 The knowledge of the system is described by the :code:`QuantumDevice` and :code:`DeviceElement`\s.
 The :code:`QuantumDevice` directly represents the device under test (DUT) and contains a description of the connectivity to the control hardware as well as parameters specifying quantities like cross talk, attenuation and calibrated cable-delays.